stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 2. Verify that each paying account has sufficient STX to pay their transaction fees.
 If not, then reject and punish the previous Stacks leader.
-3. For each transaction, grant the previous Stacks leader 40% of the transaction fee, and the current leader 60% of the tranasction fee.
+3. For each transaction, grant the previous Stacks leader 40% of the transaction fee, and the current leader 60% of the transaction fee.
 This encourages the leader that produced the current anchored block to build on top of as many of the parent's microblocks as possible.